Southern Conference softball tournament

 The Southern Conference softball tournament (sometimes known simply as the SoCon Tournament) is the conference championship tournament in college softball for the Southern Conference (SoCon).
 The winner receives the conference's automatic bid to the NCAA Division I softball tournament.

 Tournament

-All SoCon schools that sponsor softball (as of the upcoming 2024 season, eight of the 10 full members) participate in the double-elimination tournament.
-Chattanooga has won 15 championships, the most in the league's history.
+All SoCon schools that sponsor softball (as of the 2025 season, eight of the 10 full members) participate in the double-elimination tournament.
+Chattanooga has won 16 championships, the most in the league's history.
 Of schools currently sponsoring softball in the conference, Chattanooga, UNC Greensboro, Furman, Samford, and ETSU have won a tournament championship.